 Develop Techniques that Work as Children Grow

 What will parents do as their children become older and larger if their only means of control is physical intimidation?
 How will they be able to influence their children’s choices in the future?
 Parents can practice using other healthier means of discipline while their children are still young.

 By building a more harmonious parent-child relationship before the children become adolescents, it is more likely that when the children are teens they will listen to their parents and accept their guidance.

-Consider your own family legacy in regard to the use of corporal punishment and decide what you want to pass on to your children and what you want to change.
+Think about how your parents used corporal punishment and decide what you want to pass on to your children and what you want to change.

 These alternative methods for handling anger and discipline require effort on the parents’ part.
 All forms of corporal punishment are quick, knee-jerk reactions, while thinking about discipline takes time and can be difficult.

 But it is worth the effort: effective discipline encourages a healthy relationship between parents and children, which is what parents want and children need.
 Without resorting to corporal punishment, parents can discipline in such a way that they can raise children who can “balance obedience with independence, conformity with self-expression, and respect for authority with healthy questioning of authority” (Hyman, p.
 81).